DS3Lab/datascope-pipelines/rumble_experiments/README.md

 `rumbleML_scripts_generator` generates shell scripts and rumble scripts for experiments

+`run_all_experiments.sh` is the shell script for all experiments.
+Note: Unfortunately some pipelines are restricted from running (see research log for explanation) which is why we keep a commented version of this script in [this gist](https://gist.github.com/daviddao/ad94d43c80f050a616487fd0eafb8a62)

 In order to run the experiments within EMR, it might be required to move run_spark.py to the root.
 We log experiments through `2>` and `1>` with